Holy orders in the Catholic Church: Deacons

 The Diaconate is one of the three Major Orders in the Catholic Church.

 The first deacons were ordained by the Apostles in Acts of the Apostles chapter 6.

 The ministry of the deacon in the Roman Catholic Church is described as one of service in three areas: the Word, the Liturgy and Charity.
 The deacon's ministry of the Word includes proclaiming the Gospel during the Mass, preaching and teaching.
 The deacon's liturgical ministry includes various parts of the Mass proper to the deacon, including being an ordinary minister of Holy Communion and the proper minister of the chalice when Holy Communion is administered under both kinds.
 The ministry of charity involves service to the poor and marginalized and working with parishioners to help them become more involved in such ministry.

 As clerics, deacons are required to say the Liturgy of the Hours daily.
-Deacons, like bishops and priests, are ordinary ministers of the sacrament of baptism and can serve as the church's witness at the sacrament of Holy Matrimony, which the bride and groom administer to each other.
+In the Latin Church, deacons, like bishops and priests, are ordinary ministers of the sacrament of baptism and can serve as the church's witness at the sacrament of Holy Matrimony, which the bride and groom administer to each other.
 Deacons may also preside over funeral rites outside of Mass.
 They can preside over various services such as Benediction of the Blessed Sacrament, and they may give certain blessings.

+In the Eastern Catholic Churches however, deacons can not preside at weddings, as the wedding requires the blessing of a priest to be valid, and they can only baptize in emergencies.

 Minor orders

-From the 3rd century AD up until seven years after the Second Vatican Council (1962–1965), the Catholic Church had four minor orders (porter, lector, exorcist, and acolyte) up to the order of subdeacon, which were conferred on seminarians pro forma before they became deacons.
+From the 3rd century AD up until seven years after the Second Vatican Council (1962–1965), the Catholic Church had four minor orders (porter, lector, exorcist, and acolyte) up to the order of subdeacon; these orders were conferred on seminarians pro forma before they became deacons.
 The minor orders and the subdiaconate were not considered sacraments, and for simplicity were suppressed under Pope Paul VI in 1972.
 Only those orders previously considered major orders of divine institution, deacon, priest, and bishop, were retained in most of the Latin Church.